 Aqaba, the gateway to Petra, Wadi Rum, the Dead Sea and so much more.

 I did not travel to Aqaba when some of the others were shooting a movie there, so I missed Petra and had to endure hearing about it over and over again.
 It was on my Bucket list and I did get to go there many years later.
-If you cruise into Aqaba then this is hard to ignore.
-Petra…… but first let’s stop at the Dead Sea.
+If you cruise into Aqaba some ships overnight and stay for two nights it is that special.
+Marella have sailings that do three days there.
+See below.
+It is hard to ignore Petra…… but first let’s stop at the Dead Sea.

 The Dead Sea